Close Menu

 Baba-Ahmed’s remarks challenge the simplistic north-versus-south narrative that often dominates Nigerian political discourse.

-His insistence that southerners are equally involved in coalition politics exposes the complexity behind political alliances.
+He insists that southerners equally involve themselves in coalition politics, exposing the complexity behind political alliances.

 Yet, his critique of the opposition coalition’s leadership raises questions about the sincerity and effectiveness of their efforts to unseat the current government.

-Is this coalition truly about national progress, or is it just another power struggle dressed as political opposition?
+Is this coalition truly about national progress, or do its members just struggle for power under political opposition?

 Spread the love